 Not equals to a group of oppressive men, equals as human beings.

-This fight is one we continue to fight, and even in the midst of society taking far too many steps away from gender equality, for many of us, equality if our lifelong pursuit.
+This fight is one we continue to fight, and even in the midst of society taking far too many steps away from gender equality, and for many of us, equality is our lifelong pursuit.

 Human Rights Pioneer: A Personal Appreciation